Masrur02/TADA/README.md

 Conda activate tada
 sh in_ros.sh TADA_MESH
 ```
-It will give you the segmentation output, 2D Traversability Output, and also the point cloud with the traversability value.
+It will provide you with the segmentation output, 2D Traversability Output, and the point cloud with the traversability value.

 4. In another terminal, now run the ROS package of [Elevation-mapping](https://github.com/ANYbotics/elevation_mapping) and send the point cloud topic from the previous step as the input topic.
-It will give you the 2.5D grid map
+You may need to modify the package to add the traversability values as an additional layer alongside the elevation layer in the grid map.
+This process produces a 2.5D grid map with an elevation layer and traversability layer.
 5. Now, in another terminal, run the code to convert the 2.5D grid map into a 2D cost map
 6. Now run the log-mppi in another terminal by providing the cost map as the input topic.
-It will keep giving you the velocities after providing the goal.
+It will continue to provide you with velocities after you have set the goal.
 You can provide the goal from RViz itself or from the terminal.
-7. Open RViz, visualize the necessary topics, and from the 2D Nav goal option, give a  goal to the planner
+7. Open RViz, visualize the necessary topics, and from the 2D Nav goal option, give a  goal to the planner.
-8. Now use a Python code to publish the velocities generated from the PovNav to Husky
+8. Now use a Python code to publish the velocities generated from the log-MPPI to Husky.

 ## Acknowledgements

-AFRDA is based on the following open-source projects.
+TADA is based on the following open-source projects.
 We thank their
 authors for making the source code publicly available.

 * [HRDA](https://github.com/lhoyer/HRDA)